 The regulation requires financial and non-financial counterparties to report their Securities Financing Transactions (SFTs) to authorised SFTR Trade Repositories (TR) for direct and immediate data access to NCAs.

-CME Regulatory Reporting is introducing an upgraded user interface, increasing visibility and decreasing manual effort, as well as launching both UK and EU-based SFTR trade repositories.
+CME Regulatory Reporting is introducing an upgraded user interface, increasing visibility and decreasing manual effort for clients, as we prepare to enable our clients to comply with the new regime.

 SFTR will allow regulators to better understanding the so-called ‘shadow banking’ world through the introduction of an EMIR-like reporting regime for repo, securities lending and margin lending transactions.

 When the SFTR’s reporting requirements begin to go live, most likely from early 2020, they will broaden the range of information that needs to be provided compared to all existing regimes.